TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 By utilising both hardware and software, we reap the benefits of parallel processing while implementing an efficient, robust audio application.
 On the hardware side, we explored:

-- [Timers](#timers), which are useful for automatically triggering actions at regular intervals.
+- [Timers](#timers), which are an useful and inexpensive way to trigger actions at regular intervals.
-- [DACs](#digital-to-analogue-converters-dacs), which enable us to communicate with the speaker by translating our digital samples to an analogue signal.
+- [DACs](#digital-to-analogue-converters-dacs), which enable us to communicate with a speaker by translating digital samples into analogue signals.
-- [DMA](#direct-memory-access-dma), which enable data transfer with minimal processor resources, so that we could process other things while sending out audio.
+- [DMA](#direct-memory-access-dma), which enables data transfer with minimal processor resources.
+This way, we can process other things while streaming audio.

 In software, we explored:

 - [Double buffering](#example-dma-with-double-buffering), a software technique for buffering data to achieve continuous or faster output.
-- [Various optimisations](#optimisations), which enable us to squeeze more audio processing into our tiny board.
+- [Various optimisations](#optimisations), which enable us to squeeze more processing into our tiny board.

-When combined, we save processing time and power, which can then be used on additional features.
+When combined, we save processing resources, which can possibly be spent on additional features.

-Other things to explore are:
+In case you want to go further, here are some other things to explore:

 - Generating stereo audio.
 We’ve generated audio for Channel 1.
 What about stereo audio for Channel 2?
-We could reuse the same buffer for channel 2.
-But if you’re using reverb or echo effects and wish for a fuller stereo sound, you’ll need an extra pair of buffers (and more processing!).
+If you’re using reverb effects and wish for a fuller stereo sound, you’ll need an extra pair of buffers (and more processing!).
 - Streaming via UART.
-It's possible to use DMA with other forms of output.
+It's possible to use DMA with other peripherals.
+Definitely worth exploring.
-- SIMD instructions to buffer two (or possibly more) samples at the same time.
+- Using SIMD instructions to buffer two (or more) samples at the same time.
 - RTOS for multitasking.
 - Other boards or hardware with specialised audio features.

+Hope you enjoyed this series of posts!
+Leave a comment if you'd like to see more or have any feedback!

 ## Full Code